 Some managers try to do everything on their own while others delegate too much with too little direction.
 Neither course is good for the manager or the team.

-Assign tasks based on skills and experience
+Delegate tasks based on skills and experience

 It’s useful to take a look at how people get into the flow state when you’re in the process of assessing the person to delegate to.
 There should be a moderate level of difficulty but people should still feel in control and not get overwhelmed.